Medora26/Medora_Web/README.md

 </table>

 ---

-## 💡 How to Get Featured Here
+## 🚀 How to Get Featured Here

 Want to see your face on this wall?
-Here’s how you can make it happen:
+Here’s how you can earn a spot among the top contributors:

-- Contribute meaningful code or documentation
+- Contribute **meaningful and impactful code or documentation**
-- Help with bug fixes or feature improvements
+- Fix critical bugs or implement valuable new features
-- Actively participate in discussions and reviews
+- Actively participate in **discussions, code reviews, and issue tracking**
-- Maintain high-quality commits and consistency
+- Maintain **high-quality, well-structured, and consistent commits**
+- Reach a cumulative contribution of **3000+ lines of code** in this repository
+- Show long-term commitment and collaboration with the project

+Quality matters more than quantity—but sustained effort gets noticed. 💪

 ---